marklogic/marklogic-kubernetes/README.md

 kubectl port-forward svc/marklogic 8000:8000
 ```

-Now this pod can be accessed via http://localhost:8000.
+This pod can now be accessed via http://localhost:8001.

 ## Notice

-To use transactional functionality with MarkLogic, you have to set up Ingress and configure cookie based session affinity.
-This function will be supported in future release.
+To use transactional functionality with MarkLogic, you have to set up Ingress and configure cookie-based session affinity.
+This function will be supported in a future release.

 # Uninstalling the Chart